St.Helens Council Arts Service

 - Promoting arts in the community

-- Organising the annual, showpiece Open Art competition and the Youth Open Art Competition
+- Supporting the World of Glass to deliver the exhibition programme at The Godfrey Pilkington Art Gallery including the Open Art competition and the Youth Open Art Competition

 - Advising individuals and organisations wishing to develop an arts-related idea

 - Working with St.Helens arts venues, community and voluntary arts groups